 Note: The ONAP IP address could be provisioned or resolved through FQDN & DNS.

-The PNF MUST support a HTTPS connection to the DCAE VES Event Listener.
+The VNF or PNF MUST support a HTTPS connection to the DCAE VES Event Listener.

 The PNF MUST support sending a pnfRegistration VES event.